KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Dinner

-Special menu for KURABITO STAY.
-Sake from the Saku region is paired with gorgeous Japanese cuisine prepared especially for KURABITO STAY, featuring the skills of the owner.
+The 19th head of Kitsukura Brewery will join us at a special meal for KURABITO STAY participants.
+Sake from the Saku region is paired with gorgeous Japanese cuisine featuring the skills of the master.
 Please enjoy the dishes, which are as carefully prepared as the sake.

 The dishes in the photo are examples.
 Dishes may change depending on the season.
 If you have any food allergies, please let us know at the time of reservation.